fpoirotte/save-editor-AGB-AY5E/docs/TechnicalDetails.md

 *   A duel/match ends (in case of a victory, this happens after the player has received a booster pack and left the screen where the pack's content is displayed)
 *   The player leaves the deck editor
-*   A successful card trade
+*   A card has been successfully traded with another player using the cable link
 *   A password has been successfully used to receive a card

 ## Savegame layout